vmware/weathervane/doc/userDocs/usersGuide.md

-In addition to the `fixed` and `findMaxSingleRun` run strategies discussed in previous sections, Weathervane provides an `interval` runStrategy in which you can specify the manner in which the load driven against the application instances should be varied over the course of a run.
+In addition to the `fixed` and `findMaxSingleRun` run strategies discussed in previous sections, Weathervane provides an `interval` runStrategy in which you can specify the manner in which the load should be varied over the course of a run.

 The `interval` runStrategy has two main parameters that control the behavior of a run: